 The Group has elected not to constitute a dedicated nomination committee, instead retaining such decision-making with the Board as a whole given the size and nature of the Board composition.
-The Board has used external advisors to introduce any other individuals with skills that the Board believe may be required in delivering its overall strategy and this was how Gillian Davies was identified to act as Non-Executive Director in March 2021.
+The Board has used external advisors to introduce any other individuals with skills that the Board believe may be required in delivering its overall strategy.